laurenkt/bouzouki/report/report.md

 WebAudio Bouzouki: Real-time Physical Modelling
 ==============

 In this article an implementation of a Karplus-Strong plucked string synthesiser is discussed.
 The synthesiser runs in real-time in modern web-browsers using a WebAudio implementation (written in Javascript).
 It is intended to be useful for use for procedural audio in web-based games, as the parameters are customisable.
-This particular implementation focuses on reporoducing the tone of a bouzouki as realistically as possible.
+This particular implementation focuses on reproducing the tone of a bouzouki as realistically as possible.

 <figure>
 	![Ozark 2222 Bouzouki](images/ozark_2222_bouzouki.png)
-	<figcaption>Ozark 2222 Bouzouki</figcaption>
+	<figcaption>Ozark 2222 bouzouki</figcaption>
 </figure>

 <figure>